Jornay PM Disease Interactions

 Moderate Potential Hazard, Moderate plausibility.
 Applicable conditions: Seizures

 Due to general central nervous system stimulation, therapy with CNS stimulant drugs may cause seizures.
-These drugs may lower the convulsive threshold in patients with prior history of seizures or EEG abnormalities, and very rarely in patients with no previous history of seizures.
+These drugs may lower the convulsive threshold in patients with history of seizures, with prior electroencephalogram (EEG) abnormalities without seizures, and very rarely, without history of seizures and no prior EEG evidence of seizures.
 Therapy with CNS stimulants should be used with caution in patients with or predisposed to seizures.
-If seizures appear, therapy should be discontinued.
+If seizures occur, therapy should be discontinued.

 Methylphenidate (applies to Jornay PM) hematologic toxicity